apache/spark/docs/ml-features.md

 ## Imputer

-The `Imputer` transformer completes missing values in the dataset, either using the mean or the median of the columns in which the missing value are located.
+The `Imputer` transformer completes missing values in a dataset, either using the mean or the median of the columns in which the missing values are located.
 The input columns should be of `DoubleType` or `FloatType`.
-Currently `Imputer` does not support categorical features and possibly creates incorrect values for a categorical feature.
+Currently `Imputer` does not support categorical features and possibly creates incorrect values for columns containing categorical features.

 **Note** all `null` values in the input columns are treated as missing, and so are also imputed.

 **Examples**

-Suppose that we have a DataFrame with the column `a` and `b`:
+Suppose that we have a DataFrame with the columns `a` and `b`:

 ~~~
       a     |      b